vishusandy/blog/content/blender_python_setup.md

 +++
 title = "Blender Python Setup on Linux" date = 2022-12-03 description = "I thought setting up Blender for python programming would be easy.
-I was wrong."
+I was wrong - it took way too long to figure out how to make everything work.
+This is more of a reminder to myself but hopefully others can find it useful as well."
 +++

 ## Blender & Python